wolberine/docs/markdown/guide/cloud/spacebridge-tunnel.md

 ---
 title: Secure Tunneling With Spacebridge
-nav_sort: 3
+nav_sort: 4
 autotoc: true
 layout: guide.hbs
 ---

 Hologram provides a service called Spacebridge that allows you to create secure, authenticated tunnels to send data to a device with a Hologram SIM card connected to the cellular network.
-You can send inbound traffic to any port on the device.
+With Spacebridge, you can send inbound traffic to any port on the device.

 ### Spacebridge Instructions